UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

 We would like you to put your commit messages in the form which is described below:

 ```
-Title of the pull request(if you want, you can include file name to be more specific in this)
+Title of the pull request(if you want, you can include file name to be more specific)

-summary of the changes(you should mention the changes which you did in the pull request)
+Summary of the changes(you should mention the changes which you did in the pull request)

 Fixes or Closes <url of the issue>(Fixes and closes will be chosen by you according to the type of issue)
 ```

-Here is an example of the good commit for your convenience:
+Here is an example of a good commit message, for your convenience:

 ```
 configure.py: Fix docstring typo